 Use your full legal name on the abstract, the title page, the copyright page (if appropriate), and on the approval page.
 These pages must be formatted according to the samples in the required formatting link above.
 Please make certain that your name and title appear exactly the same way in all places.

-Please take a moment to check that all pages in your dissertation are accounted for and are in the proper order when submitting the electronic copy to Open Commons.
+Please take a moment to check that all pages in your dissertation are accounted for and are in the proper order when submitting the electronic copy to Submittable.
 The Graduate School will not accept dissertations that do not comply with the specifications.

-Prior to entering into the publishing agreement with Open Commons, discuss embargo periods with your major advisor.
+Prior to entering into the publishing agreement with the University digital repository, discuss embargo periods with your major advisor.
 Each department may have specific suggestions for the author designated embargo periods and agreement with your major advisor should be made in advance.
 Available options for the embargo period are: 0 or no embargo requested, six months, one year up to 10 years.